ARM-FM: Automated Reward Machines via Foundation Models for Compositional Reinforcement Learning: Empirical Results

 \subsection{Generalization through language embeddings}

 A key design choice in our framework is to condition the agent's policy on the language embeddings of the current RM state, which contrasts with prior work that uses separate policies that do not permit knowledge sharing \citep{alsadat2025using}.
 In the following, we (i) ablate the roles of the LARM rewards and state embeddings in enabling an RL agent to learn robust, multi-task policies; and (ii) demonstrate how the compositional structure of LARMs leads to zero-shot generalization on unseen tasks.
+For clarity, we refer here to zero-shot generalization across novel task compositions within the same domain, rather than cross-domain transfer.

 \textbf{Both structured rewards and language-based state conditioning are essential for learning a robust, multi-task policy.} To disentangle the benefits of the LARM's reward structure from the state embeddings, we conduct an ablation study in a multi-task setting.
-We train a single Rainbow DQN agent on an increasing number of simultaneous \texttt{XLand-MiniGrid} tasks and measure its average success rate.
+We train a single Rainbow DQN \citep{hessel2018rainbow} agent on an increasing number of simultaneous \texttt{XLand-MiniGrid} tasks and measure its average success rate.
 As shown in Figure~\ref{fig:xminigrid_bars}, the baseline agent fails to generalize as the number of tasks increases.
 Providing the policy with only the state embeddings gives it a weak learning signal that degrades quickly.
 Conversely, providing only the LARM rewards enables multi-task learning, but the policy struggles as it is unaware of the active sub-goal.
 Our full method, which uses both the dense rewards from the LARM and the state embeddings to condition the policy, is robust and maintains high performance even when trained on 10 simultaneous tasks.

 \textbf{The compositional structure of LARMs enables zero-shot generalization to novel tasks composed of previously seen sub-goals.} The ultimate test of our compositional approach is whether the trained policy, $\pi(a_t | s_t, \embeddingVector_{u_t})$, can solve a novel task without any additional training.
 We design an experiment where $\pi$ is trained on a set of tasks, $\{\mathcal{T}_A, \mathcal{T}_B\}$, each with an associated LARM, $\mathcal{R}_A$ and $\mathcal{R}_B$.
 During training, the policy learns skills corresponding to the union of all sub-goal embeddings, $\{\embeddingVector_u | u \in \rmStateSet_A \cup \rmStateSet_B\}$.
 At evaluation time, we introduce a new, unseen task, $\mathcal{T}_C$, with a novel LARM, $\mathcal{R}_C$, generated by the FM.
 Zero-shot success is possible if the set of sub-goals in the new task is composed of elements semantically familiar from training, i.e., if for any state $u' \in \rmStateSet_C$, its embedding $\embeddingVector_{u'}$ is close to an embedding seen during training.
 As illustrated in Figure~\ref{fig:zeroshot_eval_paper}, the agent successfully solves Task C. When the LARM for Task C transitions to a state $u'_t$, the policy receives the input $(s_t, \embeddingVector_{u'_t})$.
 Because the embedding $\embeddingVector_{u'_t}$ (e.g., for "Pick up a blue key, Position yourself to the right of the blue pyramid") is already located in a familiar region of the skill space, the policy can reuse the relevant learned behavior to make progress and solve the unseen composite task.